Fable is making a comeback on Xbox Series X

 Check out the trailer below.

-What makes us feel like this is a reboot instead of Fable 4 is that we don't see any of the technology that was arriving into the world of Albion, one, and for another the game is simply titled 'Fable' instead of Fable 4.
+What makes us feel like this is a reboot instead of Fable 4 is that we don't see any of the technology that was arriving into the world of Albion in Fable 3, one, and for another the game is simply titled 'Fable' instead of Fable 4.

 The world of Albion returns